pluralsight/guides/draft/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

 end

 ```

-Once the message has been created, it will send it to  the `MessageBroadCastJob` that will handle the broadcasting.
+ First, we will create a `after_create` hook in the model.
+The `after_create_commit` hook means that a job is going to be executed once the message has been successfully saved into the database. `perform_later` means that the job will be executed as soon as the queue is empty.

 Let's generate  `MessageBroadCastJob`: